 Neel Chaudhuri is a playwright and theatre director based in New Delhi.
 Currently, he works with The Tadpole Repertory and Aagaaz Theatre Trust, and teaches at Ashoka University and Drama School Mumbai.
 Neel recently performed and produced The Morning Broadcast, a set of daily sound musings for the Spielart Festival.
 His most recent directorial venture is Rihla, an adaptation of Andreas Flourakis’ I Want A Country with Aagaaz Theatre Trust (Delhi).

 Kiran Naig is a Chennai based filmmaker, researcher and performer.
 He did his Master’s in Anthropology from the University of Madras and has studied acting at the Duende School of Ensemble Physical Theatre.
 He directed a micro non-fiction series called Stray Stories based on stories from the margins of Chennai.
 He has worked on a true crime documentary as researcher/ achieve resource for an OTT platform.

 Tamanna is a psychologist who has been practicing with individuals from diverse backgrounds and across ages for around a decade in New Delhi and in New York.
-Her education spans counseling and clinical psychology and she have worked with organizations (schools, NGOs, Hospitals) to train and sensitize staff.
-She provides culturally sensitive interventions and am an LGBTQ+ friendly therapist.
+Her education spans counseling and clinical psychology and she has worked with organizations (schools, NGOs, Hospitals) to train and sensitize staff.
+She provides culturally sensitive interventions and is an LGBTQ+ friendly therapist.
 She presently works with college students across the NYC area.